 Our student to teacher ratio is 8:1 with an average of 16 students and two teachers per class.
 This lets us practice a personalized approach to teaching and provide one-on-one support in our classrooms.

 If you’d like to learn more about education or want to master your craft, consider teaching at an Aim High campus.
 We take care of our faculty and invest in them with valuable opportunities to develop further as educators.
-All Aim High educators receive two weeks of training before the five-week summer program—a practice-to-implementation ratio unheard of in public education.
+All Aim High educators receive one week of training before the five-week summer program—a practice-to-implementation ratio unheard of in public education.
 You’ll also receive coaching throughout the summer.